nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Edit task in team: `edit task`

 Accidentally spelt the name of a task incorrectly?
-Not to worry, you can edit the details of the  task easily with the `edit task` command!
+You can edit the details of the  task easily with the `edit task` command!

 The `edit task` command allows you to edit an existing task in your team.
 The edited task's details will be shown in the task list of the [current team section](#current-team-section).
 Let